Amsterdamsche Droogdok Maatschappij: The repair shipyard is constructed

 East of the dry dock, architect Van Gendt designed the repair shipyard.
 It consisted of workshops with a total size of 57 m by 20 m, and a separate management building 30 steps away from these.
 The workshops would contain a big and small steam hammer, cutting- and drilling machines, and planers, all steam driven.
 There would also be copper foundry, as well as all other necessities for modern ship repair.
 In fact, this repair shipyard would be a reincarnation of Bosch Reitz Shipyard from Den Helder.
 ADM bought all the inventory of that shipyard, and by laying out the new shipyard according to the same plan, all machines could be re-used without changing the line shafts and belts.
 Actually placing the machines would be done after the dry dock was ready.

 Operation

-First years (1879-1884)
+First years (1879–1884)

 On 6 May 1879 ADM was in regular business with the docking of the steamer Stad Amsterdam.
 On 20 May 1879 it held its first general shareholders meeting at the offices of the SMN.
 In the first year, Koninginnedok was not that busy.
-ADM also acquired a so-called (vijzeldok) for smalller vessels, and was able to pay 2.5% dividend.
+ADM also acquired a so-called (vijzeldok) for smaller vessels, and was able to pay 2.5% dividend.
 In 1880 Koninginnedok was a bit more busy, and the Vijzeldok also had some business.
 Dividend over 1880 was 7.925%.
 SMN then offered 100 of her shares at 110% on 10 May 1881, which were sold.
 ADM also asked the municipality to buy 7.2 ares more land.
 In 1881 the dry dock was occupied about 90% of the year, and dividend was 7.99%.
 Over 1882 dividend was 9%.